Project Esther: Goals and tactics

 The group has targeted eight "masterminds"—George Soros, Alex Soros, JB Pritzker, Angela Davis, Manolo de los Santos, Vijay Prashad, Neville Singham, and Jodie Evans—who it believes are at the center of progressive politics.
 The Soros family is the subject of a number of longstanding antisemitic conspiracy theories that match the language used by Project Esther.
 The New York Times reported its pitch materials to potential donors include an illustration of a pyramid of "progressive elites" with Soros and Pritzker at the top.
 The presentation also targeted the Tides Foundation and the Rockefeller Brothers Fund as part of an antisemitism "ecosystem", along with "aligned" politicians Bernie Sanders and Elizabeth Warren.

-According to Mondoweiss, the project is intended not to combat antisemitism, but to combat political activism, particularly by the left.
+According to Mondoweiss, Project Esther is intended not to combat antisemitism, but to combat political activism, particularly by the left.
 According to The New York Times, Slate, Haaretz, The Forward, and Jewish Insider, Project Esther does not address right-wing antisemitism.
 According to Slate, Project Esther does not acknowledge or address right-wing antisemitism or white supremacy.
 According to The Forward, "Project Esther focuses exclusively on left-wing critics of Israel, ignoring the antisemitism problems from white supremacists and other far-right groups."
 Haaretz has also reported that Project Esther does not address right-wing antisemitism.
 When asked by Jewish Insider to explain why the effort did not include right-wing antisemitism, James Carafano, the head of Heritage's antisemitism operations, said "white supremacists are not my problem because white supremacists are not part of being conservative".
-According to The New York Times, Project Esther head Victoria Coates "acknowledged that antisemitism was also a problem on the right", adding that the progressive groups targeted by the Project are a threat to American society, not just to Israel.
+According to The New York Times, Project Esther head Victoria Coates "acknowledged that antisemitism was also a problem on the right", adding that the progressive groups the Project targets threaten American society, not just Israel.

-The Times of Israel has described Project Esther's aim as a "government crackdown on anti-Israel groups once Donald Trump returns to the White House".
+The Times of Israel has called Project Esther's aim a "government crackdown on anti-Israel groups once Donald Trump returns to the White House".
 According to Religion Dispatches and The New York Times, Project Esther is closely tied to Christian Zionism and the New Apostolic Reformation.
-The New York Times reported that a number of evangelical Christian groups involved in Project Esther had aligned themselves with conservatives in Israel who believe the Bible gives Israel the right to control occupied Palestinian territories, and that some also believe supporting Israel will hasten the end times or advance Christianity's global influence.
+The New York Times reported that several evangelical Christian groups involved in Project Esther had aligned themselves with conservatives in Israel who believe the Bible gives Israel the right to control occupied Palestinian territories, and that some also believe supporting Israel will hasten the end times or advance Christianity's global influence.

+In July 2026, Mahmoud Khalil filed a lawsuit, citing the Ku Klux Klan Act and alleging that the Heritage Foundation, through Project Esther, conspired with pro-Israel organizations and top officials in the Trump administration to deny Palestine liberation advocates their constitutional rights.